koometrust/health-project-1/README.md

-# health-project-1
-KoomeTrust BMI Calculator
+# KoomeTrust BMI Calculator
-This is a simple BMI calculator project for KoomeTrust.
-It allows users to input their height and weight to calculate their BMI, and displays their health status based on the calculated result.
-The project also provides a list of healthy food options using the Edamam API.

-Getting Started
-To use this project, you can simply open the index.html file in your web browser.
-Make sure you have an internet connection to allow the project to access the Edamam API.
+Welcome to the KoomeTrust BMI Calculator!
+This is a simple tool that allows you to calculate your BMI (Body Mass Index) based on your height and weight.

-Usage
+## Usage

-Enter your height (in centimeters) and weight (in kilograms) in the input fields provided.
-Click on the "Calculate BMI" button to calculate your BMI.
+To use the BMI Calculator, simply enter your height (in centimeters) and weight (in kilograms) in the provided input fields.
+Then click the "Calculate BMI" button to see your results.

-Your BMI and health status will be displayed below the input fields.
-Scroll down to view the list of healthy food options provided by the Edamam API.
+The BMI Calculator will display your BMI value and your corresponding health status.
+If your BMI falls within a healthy range, you will be classified as "healthy".
+If your BMI is higher than the healthy range, you will be classified as "obese".

-Disclaimer
+## Disclaimer

-Please note that the information provided by this project may be inaccurate and is for project purposes only.
-We are still working on improving the accuracy of the code.
+Please note that the information provided by the BMI Calculator may be false and is for project purposes only.
+We are still working on the code and will update it accordingly.

-Credits
-This project was created using HTML, CSS, and JavaScript.
-The healthy food options are provided by the Edamam API.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-I hope this helps!
-Let me know if you have any other questions or if there is anything else I can assist you with.
+## Healthy Food Options

+The BMI Calculator also provides you with healthy food options based on your BMI results.
+These options are retrieved through an API that requires an API key to function.
+Please refer to the code comments on how to obtain an API key and insert it into the code.

+## Sample Healthy Food Options

+Here are some sample healthy food options that you might receive based on your BMI results:

+- A Low-Starch and High-Fiber Diet Intervention Impacts the Microbial Community of Raw Bovine Milk
+- Abalone
+- Acerola juice, raw
+- Acerola, (west indian cherry), raw
+- Acorn stew (Apache)
+- Adobo, with noodles
+- Adobo, with rice
+- Agave liquid sweetener
+- Agave, cooked (Southwest)
+- Agave, dried (Southwest)
+- Agave, raw (Southwest)
+- Agutuk, fish with shortening (Alaskan ice cream) (Alaska Native)
+- Agutuk, fish/berry with seal oil (Alaskan ice cream) (Alaska Native)
+- Agutuk, meat-caribou (Alaskan ice cream) (Alaska Native)
+- Alcoholic beverage, beer, light
+- Alcoholic beverage, beer, light, BUD LIGHT
+- Alcoholic beverage, beer, light, BUDWEISER SELECT
+- Alcoholic beverage, beer, light, higher alcohol
+- Alcoholic beverage, beer, light, low carb
+- Alcoholic beverage, beer, regular, all
+- Alcoholic beverage, beer, regular, BUDWEISER
+- Alcoholic beverage, creme de menthe, 72 proof
+- Alcoholic beverage, daiquiri, canned
+- Alcoholic beverage, daiquiri, prepared-from-recipe
+- Alcoholic beverage, distilled, all (gin, rum, vodka, whiskey) 100 proof
+- Alcoholic beverage, distilled, all (gin, rum, vodka, whiskey) 80 proof
+- Alcoholic beverage, distilled, all (gin, rum, vodka, whiskey) 86 proof
+- Alcoholic beverage, distilled, all (gin, rum, vodka, whiskey) 90 proof
+- Alcoholic beverage, distilled, all (gin, rum, vodka, whiskey) 94 proof
+- Alcoholic beverage, distilled, rum, 80 proof
+- Alcoholic beverage, distilled, vodka, 80 proof
+- Alcoholic beverage, distilled, whiskey, 86 proof
+- Alcoholic beverage, liqueur, coffee with cream, 34 proof
+- Alcoholic beverage, liqueur, coffee, 53 proof
+- Alcoholic beverage, liqueur, coffee, 63 proof
+- Alcoholic beverage, malt beer, hard lemonade
+- Alcoholic beverage, pina